saisenberg/saisenberg.github.io/_pages/about.md

 permalink: "/about/"
 ---

-I have a fascination with all things data - especially as it relates to sports, music, and other forms of entertainment - and am experienced in R, Python, SQL, and Tableau.
-Particular areas of expertise include machine learning, data analysis, and data visualization.
+I have a fascination with all things data - especially as it relates to sports, music, and other forms of entertainment.
+Specific areas of expertise include machine learning and data visualization, and I am experienced in Python, R, SQL, and Tableau.

 Originally from Philadelphia, I've since relocated to Greater Boston to study Data Science & Analytics at the University of New Hampshire.
 In between, I spent four years at Washington University in St. Louis, and worked at Deloitte from 2016 through 2018 as a consultant in financial services.